 Easy Crock Pot Boiled Peanuts

-These Crock Pot boiled peanuts are a salty snack made famous in the south–and they are ridiculously easy to make!
+These Crock Pot boiled peanuts are a salty snack made famous in the south.
+They’re easy to make and disappear fast!

 Note: This post may contain affiliate links for your convenience.
 If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.